-ORA-02289: sequence does not exist error occurs when the requested sequence does not exist, or the user does not have the necessary privileges to execute this sequence.
-Check the sequence name is valid, and that you have the necessary permissions to execute the required operation on this sequence.
+The ORA-02289: sequence does not exist error occurs when the sequence does not exist, the sequence name is wrong, or the user does not have the necessary permissions to execute it.
+The sequence may not be added to or removed from the database.
+The user is not granted the necessary permission to execute the sequence, or the user’s authorization to execute the sequence is revoked.
+Check that the sequence name is correctly spelt and that the user has the necessary permissions to execute the sequence.

-The sequence is either not created or removed from the database.
-When you try to execute the sequence, it says sequence does not exist.
-The database user may not have the necessary permissions to run the sequence.
+The sequence is either not created or it is removed from the database.
+When you try to execute the sequence, oracle shows error message as sequence does not exist.
+It’s possible that the database user lacks the necessary permissions to execute the sequence.
 If Oracle cannot find the sequence in the database, the error ORA-02289: sequence does not exist will be thrown.

 select myseq.currval from dual;